Arterial roads in metropolitan Phoenix: Cotton Lane

-Cotton Lane is an north–south arterial road in the western part of the Phoenix metropolitan area.
+Cotton Lane is a north–south arterial road in the western part of the Phoenix metropolitan area.
 The road starts at Estrella Parkway and continues in Goodyear for eleven miles.
 Shortly before Van Buren Street, the road briefly breaks into an eastbound and westbound path between the Arizona State Route 303.
 At McDowell Road, the road continues as its own path again.
 At Bethany Home Road, the road continues into Glendale for four miles.
 At Peoria Avenue, the road continues in Surprise for five miles before it transitions into Palm View Drive.

 Country Club Drive

 Country Club Drive is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway comprises the portion of Arizona State Route 87 (SR 87) within the city of Mesa.
 The entire length of Country Club Drive is part of the National Highway System as a principal arterial.

 Country Club Drive begins at the Western Canal at the south city limit of Mesa; SR 87 continues south into the city of Chandler as Arizona Avenue.
 Country Club Drive heads north as a six-lane road with center turn lane that becomes a divided highway at the south end of the S-curve in which the highway intersects Baseline Road.
 North of Baseline Road, the highway has a diamond interchange with U.S. Route 60 (Superstition Freeway).
-At the southwest corner of downtown Mesa, Country Club Drive has a one-quadrant interchange with Broadway Road and then immediately passes under the Union Pacific Railroad main line.
+At the southwest corner of downtown Mesa, Country Club Drive has a one-quadrant interchange with Broadway Road and then immediately passes under the Union Pacific Railroad's Phoenix Subdivision.
 West of downtown, the highway intersects Main Street and the Valley Metro Rail light rail immediately to the west of its Country Club/Main Street station.
+The road continues north, passing the Mesa Country Club and Riverview High School.
 North of McKellips Road, Country Club Drive has a diamond interchange with SR 202 (Red Mountain Freeway) and reaches its northern terminus at SR 87's bridge across the Salt River.
 SR 87 continues north along Beeline Highway.

-Country Club Drive continues another stretch in the Salt River Pima–Maricopa Indian Community at Oak Street, where it stays for two and a half miles before ending at Chaparral Road.
+Country Club Drive continues another stretch in the Salt River Pima–Maricopa Indian Community starting at Oak Street, where it stays for two and a half miles before ending at Chaparral Road at Salt River Elementary School.